Jonnu Smith: 2019 season

-Smith returned from injury in time for the Titans' season opener against the Cleveland Browns.
+Smith returned from injury in time for the season opener against the Cleveland Browns.
 He recorded a seven-yard reception and a 10-yard rush during the 43–13 road victory.
-During a Week 5 14–7 loss to the Buffalo Bills, Smith caught a 57-yard reception.
-Two weeks later against the Los Angeles Chargers, he had three receptions for 64 yards as the Titans won 23–20.
-In the next game against the Tampa Bay Buccaneers, he caught six passes for 78 yards and his first touchdown of the season from Ryan Tannehill.
+During a Week 5 14–7 loss to the Buffalo Bills, Smith had a 57-yard reception.
+Two weeks later against the Los Angeles Chargers, he had three receptions for 64 yards in the 23–20 victory.
+In the next game against the Tampa Bay Buccaneers, he caught six passes for 78 yards and his first touchdown of the season from Ryan Tannehill during the 27–23 victory.

 During Week 14 against the Raiders, Smith recorded three receptions for 29 yards and a touchdown in the 42–21 road victory.
-In the next game against the Texans, he had five receptions for 60 yards and had a 57-yard rush in the 24–21 loss.
-Smith continued his momentum the following week against the Saints, catching three passes for 63 yards and a touchdown as the Titans lost 38–28.
+In the next game against the Texans, he had five receptions for 60 yards and a 57-yard rush during the 24–21 loss.
+Smith continued his momentum the following week against the New Orleans Saints, catching three passes for 63 yards and a touchdown in the 38–28 loss.